bkesterJP/content-ops-starter-jp2/content/pages/index.md

       directions.
 Our Managing Director is now developing Sitewire into a standout company at the intersection of Construction and Real Estate Finance .
-If you're interested in joining that team of killer senior technologist in Rails, React, Mobile and 3D visualization, feel free to reach out to [Bryan Kester on
+If you're interested in joining that team of killer senior technologist in Rails, React, Mobile and 3D Visualization, feel free to reach out to [Bryan Kester on
       LinkedIn](https://www.linkedin.com/in/bryan-kester/).</div>